 He felt a moment of–was it fear?
 But quickly pushed that feeling aside.
 He backed up towards his bedroom, kissing her and untying the belt of her wraparound dress.
 They stood beside the bed naked and looked at each other, chests heaving with excitement.

 “Lay down,” she said and he obeyed.

 Then she pounced.
-There was no other word for the beautiful leap she made onto the bed and onto his body.
+There was no other word for the beautiful leap she made onto his body.
 Her warmth, silky skin, long hair, and earthy scent overtook his senses.
 He closed his eyes to savor them.
 Then she was kissing him again and as he rolled her onto her back she made the sweetest little noises of delight.

 All he wanted to do was give her pleasure.
 He slid down to her feet and sucked on her toes, also painted black, he noted.
 She watched him with her amber eyes, half closed in desire.
 He kissed his way up her calves, leaving a hand to caress her feet and gently massage her ankle.
 She moaned.
 Up her legs he traveled and she spread her legs willingly.
 All his life he had wanted a partner like this.
 A woman who would let him adore her body and not pull back into a shell of body shame.

 Her hands moved all over his body: caressing, squeezing his muscles, grabbing his hips to pull them closer–delighting in the feel of him as much as he did with her.
 By the time he finally entered her he’d lost count of how often she had found release.
 She wrapped her legs and arms around him and he looked into her eyes.
 She felt warm and wet and willing.
 He paused as the senses washed over him.
 He had never felt so wanted.

 “Welcome home,” she whispered and he knew that was where he was and what he had been searching for his entire life.

 They made love for over an hour and he marveled at his ability to not give in to his own body demanding release.
 All he wanted was to make this magic, this connection, last as long as humanly possible.